 Are you a Christian organisation?

 Inn Churches operates on Christian values, our volunteers’ first concern is personal integrity, caring relationships and supporting our guests.
 We are a non-discriminatory project assisting our guests regardless of race, gender, religion, age, caste or creed.
 We respect the cultures and religions of all the people we help.
 In order to achieve this, we ask that volunteers do not undertake discussions about faith unless specifically asked by our guests.

 Who uses your service?

 Most of our Winter Shelter guests have been living on the streets and sleeping rough.
 They come from many different backgrounds and have become homeless for a variety of reasons – relationship breakdown, job loss or bereavement have often played a significant part.
 Many struggle with alcohol and drug dependency.
 Our Storehouse Café is used by everybody.

 I am rough sleeping.
 Can I get into Inn Churches?

-If you are currently rough sleeping in Bradford please contact us or visit Bradford day Shelter, Edmund Street, Bradford.
+If you are currently rough sleeping in Bradford please contact us or visit Bradford day Shelter.
 Our Winter Shelter operates for four months over the winter, but we may be able to assist all year round.
-If you are street homeless in Bradford you must first have an assessment with a one of our referral agencies as our accommodation can only be accessed through a referral from an agency.
+If you are street homeless in Bradford you must first have an assessment with one of our referral agencies as our accommodation can only be accessed through a referral from an agency.
 If you are concerned about a rough sleeper in your area, please contact us and we’ll do our best to help, or refer on.

 Can I volunteer for Inn Churches?